-4. Using only the provided thermodynamic data at the beginning of the question (or what you obtained in question 2), derive the condition on the applied voltage ($\Delta E{applied}$) compared to a voltage (ΔE{th}) for the process to be thermodynamically favorable at 298 K between the electrodes, if all reactants and products are in their standard state.
-Place a check mark next to the right condition and give the numerical value to 3 decimal places.
+4. Using only the provided thermodynamic data (or Acyy π 2), Derive the condition on the applied voltage between electrodes $\Delta E{applied}$ compared to value ΔE{th} (to be determined) for the processes to be thermodynamically favorable at 298 K, when all reactants and products are in their standard state.
+Tick the right condition and give the numerical value with 3 decimal places.